-appropriations.
-There is normally only one "National Defense Authorization Act" passed each year to authorize both of these appropriations.
-Therefore, major debates over defense policy and funding issues, including military construction, can be associated with any of these bills.
+authorization is granted.7 This explains why, for defense funds, both authorization and appropriations bills are required.
+Two separate defense appropriations bills are written annually, a "Military Construction Appropriations Act" dedicated to military construction, and a "National Defense Appropriations Act" covering all other defense appropriations.8 Normally only one "National Defense Authorization Act" is passed each year to authorize both of these appropriations.9 Therefore, major debates over defense policy and funding issues, including military construction, can be associated with any of these bills.
 Because issues in the defense authorization and appropriations bills intertwine, this report includes salient parts of the authorization bill in its discussion of the military construction appropriation process.